cesbo/help/en/astra/api/index.md

-# Call API Methods
+# API

-Application Programming Interface (API) is a methods to access data and interact with external software components.
+Application Programming Interface (API) is a methods to access data and interact with software components.

 ## Call API with curl